Actions & Inputs

 Disabled

-Text Fields in a disabled state show that an input exists, but is not available to the user in that scenario.
-When a user’s cursor hovers over a Text Fields in a disabled state the cursor shows as not-allowed.
+Communicates that a text field exists, but isn't available in that scenario.
+When the user hovers over a text field in a disabled state, the cursor shows as 'not allowed'.

-Disabled Text Fields are often used to maintain layout consistency and communicate that an input may become available if another condition has been met, e.g.selected a previous option in a form.
+Disabled text fields maintain layout consistency and communicate that an input may become available if another condition is met (e.g. selecting a previous option in a form).

-Content and data in a disabled Text Field can not be submitted in a form.
+You can’t submit content and data in a disabled text field in a form.

 Read-only

-Text Fields in a read-only state communicate to the user that an input exists, but cannot be modified in that scenario (however, a user can tab to it, highlight it, and copy the text from it).
+Communicates that an input exists, but cannot be modified in that scenario (however, a user can tab to it, highlight it and copy the text from it).

-Read-only Text Fields are often used to maintain layout consistency and communicate that an input may become available if another condition has been met, e.g. selected a previous option in a form.
+Read-only text fields maintain layout consistency and communicate that an input may become available if another condition is met (e.g. selecting a previous option in a form).

-Content and data in a read-only Text Field can be submitted in a form.
+You can submit content and data in a read-only text field in a form.

 Behaviours